spacer

 Something else that the EXIF data tells us, is that the camera didn’t detect a flash that fired.
 This would mean that no TTL flash was used, but that the off-camera flash was fired by a wireless transceiver, such as a PocketWizard Plus II unit.
 This then would imply that Josh had used manual flash.
 With the Nikon speedlights, you can use Auto mode quite easily.
 However, it just made sense to use manual flash here.

 And there we have the final image.
-Deciding on an exposure for the background (ambient light), we use flash to expose correctly for our subject / model in the foreground.
+Exposure for the background (ambient light), we use flash to expose correctly for our subject model in the foreground.

 Over the past few weeks there have been several articles re-iterating a method in how to balance flash with available light – and I hope this example helps in showing how this specific method works in a different scenario.